DevExpress/devextreme-demos/README.md

 ## Add and launch Javascript based demos

 Run `npm run run-demo` command to launch a demo.
 Navigate to http://localhost:3000/.
 Run `npm run add-demo` to add a demo.
-In both cases choose or write a category, a demo and an approach using built-in cli.
+In both cases choose or write a category, a demo and an approach using a built-in CLI.

 ## Add and launch ASP.NET MVC and ASP.NET Core demos